Operators

 Examples:

-true or false and true // Evaluates to true
+true or false and true // true (and binds tighter: evaluates as true or (false and true))

 Note: The and operator has higher priority than the or or xor operator.
-Hence, in the example above, false and true is evaluated first.
+Hence, in the first example above, false and true is evaluated first, then true or false.

 Ternary